danrapa/AntExercise/README.md

 1. Clone repository to local directory.
 2. run ./run_httpd.sh [name]
-3. browse to localhost:1234
+3. browse to localhost:8081

 ## Note

-   The docker run command uses localhost on port 1234.
+   The docker run command uses localhost on port 8081.
 This means that there can be only one container.
-If we want multiple instances, there should be or provide another parameter <port>, or use a random port in the valid range (1024-65535).
+If we want multiple instances, there should be or provide another parameter [port], or use a random port in the valid range (1024-65535).
    These solutions are also not bullet-proof as the port can be taken temporarily, a best practice will be to try running the container, reading the output of the command and if there was a port   taken error, try to run again with different random port.